By executing an Order Form under the Agreement that references this Addendum, Customer agrees to be bound by this Addendum.

 9.1.
 Samsara may retain independent third-party auditors to prepare a Service Organization Control 2 (Type I or II) report, or other industry-standard successor report (“Report”).
 Upon Customer’s written request, Samsara will provide to Customer at no cost a copy of the most recent Report, up to once a year.
 Such Reports will be Samsara’s Confidential Information under the confidentiality provisions of the Agreement.
 Customer agrees that the Reports will be used to satisfy any audit or inspection request by or on behalf of Customer in relation to Data Protection Laws, this Addendum, and/or Agreement.

 9.2.
-If a Report is not available, Customer may request, upon 30 days’ prior written notice and up to once per calendar year, to perform a review at its own expense, with a scope, dates, duration, auditor and any security and/or confidentiality controls to be mutually agreed, of relevant Samsara policies and procedures governing Samsara’s handling of Customer Personal Data in connection with the Services, for purposes of verifying Samsara’s compliance with this Addendum.
+If a Report is not available, Customer may request, upon 30 days’ prior written notice and up to once per calendar year, to perform a review at its own expense, with a scope, dates, duration, auditor and any security and/or confidentiality controls to be mutually agreed, of relevant Samsara policies and procedures governing Samsara’s handling of Customer Personal Data in connection with the Products , for purposes of verifying Samsara’s compliance with this Addendum (including with regards to Section 6.3).
 This review will be conducted in a manner that does not compromise Samsara’s confidentiality obligations to Samsara’s other customers.
 The parties acknowledge and agree that Samsara’s policies and procedures and all findings of the Customer’s review are Samsara’s Confidential Information under the confidentiality provisions of the Agreement.

 10. Data Transfers